 Similarly, pair-interaction features $\mathbf{f}_{ij}$ (for off-diagonal blocks) are obtained by combining the central representations of atoms $i$ and $j$ and interacting them with the neighbors of atom~$i$ according to

 All blocks $\mathbf{H}_{ii}$ and $\mathbf{H}_{ij}$ of the Hamiltonian matrix, each representing the interaction between two atoms, are themselves composed of smaller blocks corresponding to the interaction between atomic orbitals.
 Since atomic orbitals are expressed in a spherical harmonics basis, their interactions transform non-trivially (put predictably) under rotations.
-The correct equivariant behavior of a matrix block $\mathbf{M}^{l_1, l_2}\in \mathbb{R}^{(2l_1 + 1)\times (2l_2 + 1)}$ corresponding to the interaction between orbitals of order $l_1$ and $l_2$ can be constructed as a sum over matrices obtained from tensor product expansions (Eq.~\ref{eq:tensor_product_expansion}) of irreps $\mathbf{a}$ of all valid orders $l_3 \in \{|l_2 - l_1|, \dots, \leq l_2 + l_1\}$:
+The correct equivariant behavior of a matrix block $\mathbf{M}^{l_1, l_2}\in \mathbb{R}^{(2l_1 + 1)\times (2l_2 + 1)}$ corresponding to the interaction between orbitals of degree $l_1$ and $l_2$ can be constructed as a sum over matrices obtained from tensor product expansions (Eq.~\ref{eq:tensor_product_expansion}) of irreps $\mathbf{a}$ (collected from specific channels of the pairwise features $\mathbf{f}_{ii}$ or $\mathbf{f}_{ij}$, see below) of all valid degrees $l_3 \in \{|l_2 - l_1|, \dots, \leq l_2 + l_1\}$: